 Famous all over Europe, Welsh Rarebit is a distant cousin to cheese on toast, made with a cheese and ale sauce.
 National Welsh Rarebit Day is here to show appreciation for and celebrate this famous dish that is so simple and yet also spectacular!

-Nobody is quite sure of the origin of the name, but it’s generally believed to be a jest at the expense of the early poor people who resided in Wales, right next door to England, who may largely have subsisted on rabbit and ale (though how this relates back to cheese on toast, no one is exactly sure).
+Nobody is quite sure of the origin of the name of Welsh Rarebit, but it’s generally believed to be a jest at the expense of the early poor people who resided in Wales, right next door to England, who may largely have subsisted on rabbit and ale (though how this relates back to cheese on toast, no one is exactly sure).
 But, of course, there is no rabbit on the actual list of ingredients.
 The basics are really just thickly sliced bread for toast, and a version of cheese or cheese sauce.

 It seems that most food historians offer a timeline that puts the invention of Welsh Rarebit at least as far back as the 1700s, when a recipe for the dish appears in the book called The Art of Cookery.
 It’s obvious that this dish had probably evolved over time because even in the 18th century, the author of the cookbook gave a variety of versions for Welsh Rarebit based on the British areas where it is eaten.

 No matter the origins of this practical and tasty dish, National Welsh Rarebit Day offers a delightful glimpse at the simpler things in life that can be appreciated in life today.

 How to Celebrate National Welsh Rarebit Day

 Celebrate the simplicity and satisfaction that comes from this delightful dish with some ideas and activities for Welsh Rarebit Day: